Triangle Criterion: a mixed-state magic criterion with applications in distillation and detection: Triangle Criterion

-~ In this section, we calculate the number of sets containing three neighbouring pure stabilizer states, i.e., $\{\psi_i,\psi_j,\psi_k\}$ with $\Tr(\psi_i\psi_j)=\Tr(\psi_i\psi_k)=\Tr(\psi_j\psi_k)=\frac{1}{2}$.
 First, we can fix a stabilizer state $\psi_0$ and calculate the number of neighbouring sets containing it.
 Since any two stabilizer states can be transformed into each other with some Clifford unitary, this number is the same for all stabilizer states.
 Therefore, the total number of different neighbouring sets is equivalent with the number of stabilizer states times the number of neighbouring sets containing a fixed stabilizer state divided by three.
 Without loss of generality, we can fix $\ket{\psi_0}=\ket{0^n}$.
 If another state $\psi_1$ satisfies that $\bra{0^n}\psi_1\ket{0^n}=\frac{1}{2}$, it must have the form of

-where $x \in \{0,1\}^n\setminus\{0^n\}$ is an $n$-bit string and $\alpha$ is a phase taking one of the four different values $\{\pm1,\pm i\}$.
+where $x \in \{0,1\}^n\setminus\{0^n\}$ is an $n$-bit string and $a$ is a phase taking one of the four different values $\{\pm1,\pm i\}$.
 It is easy to prove that, given $\psi_0$ and $\psi_1$, the third state $\psi_2$ can only take the form of

-with $\alpha\alpha^\prime\in\{\pm i\}$.
+with $aa^\prime\in\{\pm i\}$.
 So, in total, the number of different choices of $\psi_1$ and $\psi_2$ is $4(2^n-1)$ and thus the number of different neighbouring sets is

-And the number of different witnesses is three times this number, which proves our conclusion in the main text.